uptonking/note4yaoo/thread-fwk-web.md

   - Teams shouldn't have to bet on core renderer implementations!
 - Yeah it's definitely an area to explore.
 Premise here is reactivity allows granular updates.
 So they can be applied it to other systems.
 The native elements definitely are tuned to the DOM but the Components are just functions and side effects.
 Those effects can be anything.
   - If someone never writes a native element (lower case tag) we don't need to bring in any DOM APIs today.
 I think that bit can be refined a bit further.
 But also opens the questions of other types of "native" elements for other platforms.
 - I think one of the core things @necolas  and I have been exploring in the last few years are higher level event abstractions.
-Like `useFocusWithin`, or `usePress` etc; which are an accumulation of various native events to provide real-world interaction handlers.
+Like `useFocusWithin` , or `usePress` etc; which are an accumulation of various native events to provide real-world interaction handlers.
-  - Another is `useHover`.
+  - Another is `useHover` .
 This one is hard to get right.
-The implementations tend to have different approaches that either break with touch, accessibility tools, or some other edge-case.Or `useFocusWithin`, to differentiate keyboard focus from normal focus.
+The implementations tend to have different approaches that either break with touch, accessibility tools, or some other edge-case.
+Or `useFocusWithin` , to differentiate keyboard focus from normal focus.
 The list goes on.

 - ## I'm kind of getting fed up with frameworks prioritizing performance, data-fetching and server-side rendering capabilities over basic UX necessities.
 - https://twitter.com/trueadm/status/1413995188876455939